aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 # SuperDuper

 For some reason superduper installation from brew cask just hangs the ansible process, so it has to be done by hand afterwards.

+# Lightroom CC

+From Adobe site, if needed.